Psoriasis Diet Plan

 What Triggers Psoriasis Flare Ups?

 Lifestyle factors of drinking excessive amounts of alcohol, smoking and high levels of stress.
 Hormonal changes during puberty and the menopause.
 Medicines such as lithium, some anti malarial medicines, anti-inflammatory medicines including ibuprofen, and ACE inhibitors (used to treat high blood pressure).
 Other immune disorders, such as HIV, which cause psoriasis to flare up or appear for the first time (NHS 2020).
 In addition, obesity, lack of sleep and a sedentary lifestyle can contribute towards Psoriasis.

 Is There a Pill for Psoriasis?

 Conventional treatment include topical corticosteroids for wide spread plaques and lesions.
 Vitamin D analogues are used to slow keratinocyte growth.
 Moreover methotrexate medication is believed to normalise DNA activity in skin cells.
 Tazarotene is a retinoid normalises DNA activity in skin cells.
 Cochrane (2019) suggested topical steroids give some short term therapy (Cochrane 2019).
-A Nutritionist would suggest treating the skin with steroids or similar creams may alleviate symptoms but can’t be considered a cure.
-The skin is not healed only the symptoms are suppressed, meaning they are pushed deeper into the body causing other health conditions, such as allergies and candida.
+Treating the skin with steroids or similar creams may alleviate symptoms but can’t be considered a cure.
+The skin will not be healed only the symptoms are suppressed.

 What Drugs Make Psoriasis Worse?